Golden grey mullet: Habitat

 Golden grey mullet is a neritic species, usually inshore, entering lagoons, ports and estuaries, but rarely moves into freshwater.
 It feeds on small benthic organisms, detritus and occasionally insects and plankton.

 It ranges from shallows to depths of about 20 m, but it is most common between 1-10 m.
 It prefers sandy bottoms covered with various vegetation and smaller rocks where it can find its food and protection from predators like larger eels, European sea bass, Common dentex and similar predatory species.

 Fishing

 In many countries there is a minimum allowed fish length for golden grey mullet of 20 cm.
 In some estuaries it is main target of both commercial fishery and recreational fishermen.

 Commercially it is caught using special nets for mullets that allows catching specimen that jump over first net line.
-The average annual catch of golden gray mullet in Croatian waters is 50 tonnes.
+The average annual catch of golden grey mullet in Croatian waters is 50 tonnes.
 In sport and recreational fishing, it is often caught on rod and reel, using rigs with floats and hooks baited with paste made out of flour, cheese and fish guts, but sometimes will accept bread, cheese and similar baits.